-UPDATE: Though I wrote this post 4 years go, wonderful people keep commenting and reaching out for ideas about how to form new friendships in midlife and beyond.
+UPDATE: Though I wrote this post almost 7 years go, wonderful people keep commenting and reaching out for ideas about how to form new friendships in midlife and beyond.
 Though the post is old, the issues are timeless.
 And as you can see from a follow up post, I’ve learned from my readers that there is really no foolproof way to find friends at any stage of life.
 That said, the ideas in this post work for many of us.
 But the most helpful aspect of the post comes from everyone who has left comments.
 So please keep telling your stories, sharing your ideas, and reaching out for support.
-Also don’t forget that I offer a free 30 minute coaching session to my followers (sign up on home page) if you need encouragement and a few new ideas.
 The original post:

 I just moved to Colorado a few months ago.
 I was excited about the change, but worried about how I would adjust, since I didn’t know anyone here (apart from my daughter, son-in-law, and baby granddaughter.)
 The last time I moved, from Boston to Florida, I didn’t make much of an effort to form new connections.
 Instead, I maxed out my cell phone plan calling up my old Boston friends.
 I spent too much quality time with Ben & Jerry’s.
 I was lonely, but I didn’t want to admit it, and figured that my town just wasn’t a good place to meet people my age.
 Then I was introduced to a friend of a friend who had moved to my town in Florida only three months earlier.
 She is a widow in her mid 60s with some health problems.
 But she is vibrant and happy.
 And she rapidly made a bunch of new friends who keep her very busy.
 I felt a little embarrassed that she had pulled off something in a few months that I hadn’t managed in well over a year.
 I realized that I had fallen for a self-fulfilling prophecy: That you can’t make friends over 50 because everybody in that age group already has enough friends.
 But I’m learning that’s just a myth.
 There are lots of people out there who need or want friends: Their lives may have been jolted by geographic moves, divorce, or loss of a spouse or partner.
 Some people simply wake up and realize that some of the friends they have no longer offer the support that makes their friendships worthwhile.
 I know someone who has been going out to dinner with a friend once a week for the last 20 years.
 They have absolutely nothing in common except for their weekly dinner ritual.